August 10, 2014

-Side effects are what a drug does to you that you don't want it to do.
-Medications are prescribed for a specific purpose, such as to control HIV.
+Side effects are what a medication does to you that you don't want it to do.
+Medications are prescribed for a specific purpose, such as to treat HIV.
 Anything else the drug does is a side effect.

 Some side effects are mild, like a slight headache.
 Others, like liver damage, can be severe and, in rare cases, fatal.
 Some go on for just a few days or weeks, but others might continue as long as you take a medication, or even after you stop.
 Some occur within days or weeks of starting a drug.
 Others may only show up after months or years of therapy.

 Modern antiretroviral medications are very well tolerated and only rarely cause serious side effects.
 While some people taking antiretroviral medications (ARVs) can have side effects.
 Some people (such as those with liver or kidney disease) may body processes drugs more slowly than normal, and could have higher drug levels in their systems and have increased risk of ore side effects.

 Some side effects become worse if the drug is taken on an empty stomach.
 Others may increase if the drug is taken with fatty food or drink such as whole milk.

 Each medication comes with information on its most common side effects.
 Don't assume that you will get every side effect that's listed!
 Most people have few or only minor side effects when they take their ARVs as directed.